skiprox/twitter-stream-retweet/README.md

 # eat-shit-bot
 > Lmao

 This is a twitter bot to retweet people who use a certain phrase.
-Currently, that phrase is "eat shit".
+Currently, that phrase is some variation of "applying to grad school".

 ### How it works